George Henry Male Addison: Early life

-In 1889, Addison came to Brisbane to design the (former) London Chartered Bank of Australia building on the corner of Queen and Creek Streets, Brisbane (demolished 1976).
-He liked the climate and decided to stay, working on his own.
+In 1889, Addison came to Brisbane to oversee the construction of the (former) London Chartered Bank of Australia building on the corner of Queen and Creek Streets, Brisbane (demolished 1976).
+He liked the climate and decided to stay, still working nominally for Oakden Addison and Kemp. but designing separately, finally setting up independently in 1892.
+His work in tis early period introduced the Queen Anne style influence to Queensland architecture.
 Later he went into partnership with his son George.
 His daughter Lily worked as a draftswoman and then architect in her father's firm; she was one of the earliest women to practice architecture in Australia.